-This article describes how PB is applied in SAFe via an example derived from a hypothetical SAFe portfolio that supports the loan origination and processing functions of a bank (Figure 2).
-The portfolio has two value streams, Loan Application and Core Banking, that together manage four solutions, each developed and maintained by a dedicated ART:
+This article describes how PB is applied in SAFe using an example loan origination and processing portfolio (Figure 2).
+Its two development value streams (loan application and core banking) manage four solutions, each developed and maintained by a dedicated ART (Figure 2).

 The first step in preparing the content is establishing and sharing the business context.
-This includes the current state of the business and the current business objectives described by the portfolio’s Strategic Themes and Portfolio Vision, as captured in the portfolio canvas.
-This information is critical, both in the preparation of the investment opportunities to bring to the PB event, as well as influencing the decisions made during the event itself.
+This context typically includes the current state of the business, Strategic Themes, and Portfolio Vision.
+This information is critical in preparing the investment opportunities to bring into the PB event and guiding the participant’s decisions.

 Total Portfolio Budget and Guardrails

-The total portfolio budget is, of course, an input to the PB process.
-The portfolio budget describes the allocation of this portfolio by the enterprise, and it is the money available to fund the value streams within that portfolio.
-Alongside the portfolio budget, the Lean budgeting guardrails provide guidance on how this money should be spent.
-These guardrails will also help to influence the mix of investment opportunities that are brought into the PB event.
+The total portfolio budget is a critical input to the PB process.
+It describes the money available to fund the value streams within a portfolio.
+The Lean budgets and guardrails guide how the value streams spend money and influence the mix of investment opportunities brought into the PB event.

 The portfolio in our example is associated with a business facing an economic downturn.
-Accordingly, the enterprise has reduced the total portfolio budget from 21,000K to 20,000K.
-This will need to be realized by a reduction in the budgets allocated to the individual value streams.
+Accordingly, the enterprise has reduced the total portfolio budget from 24,000 to 21,000.
+This decrease will require reducing funding to some of the portfolio’s value streams.

-BSI includes those costs incurred by the value stream as it maintains and improves functionality over time.
-These reflect those costs in ongoing development and maintenance of the solution.
-In some contexts, these costs may include elements of operations, support, sales, and marketing directly applicable to a specific solution, or allocated to a solution as a portion of the total portfolio costs.
-Awareness of these costs also helps the LPM team better assess investments designed to create future cost savings.
+BSIs are reviewed during the PB event to ensure existing solutions are funded to meet the business’s needs or identified for decommissioning.
+This budget includes the cost of ongoing development and maintenance of the solution.
+In some contexts, these costs may include operations, support, sales, and marketing directly applicable to a specific product or service or allocated to a solution as a percentage of the total portfolio costs.

-- Supplier costs (such as solutions used or integrated during development)
+- Suppliers (such as solutions used or integrated during development)

-- Hardware or other physical materials, licensing, and other resource costs
+- Hardware or other physical materials, licensing, and additional resource costs

 - Corporate allocations for shared services